monsivamon/AdGuard_DNS_Filter_Custom/README.md

-# AdGuard_DNS_Filter_for_myself
+# AdGuard DNS Filter for Personal Use

-This is a **custom AdGuard DNS filter list**, created primarily for **personal learning and practice**.
+This is a custom AdGuard DNS filter list, created primarily for personal learning and experimentation.
-Please note that I am still a beginner with GitHub and filter creation, so this repository may not follow best practices or deliver perfect results.
+Please note that I am still learning GitHub and filter creation, so this repository may not follow all best practices or produce perfect results.

 ---

 ## 📌 Important Notes

-- This filter is for **testing and personal use only**.
+- This filter is intended for testing and personal use only.
-- I do **not guarantee** its effectiveness in blocking ads, trackers, or harmful content.
+- I do not guarantee its effectiveness in blocking ads, trackers, or harmful content.
-- Use at your **own risk**.
-I take **no responsibility** for any issues caused by its usage.
+- Use at your own risk.
+I am not responsible for any issues caused by using this filter.

 ---

 ## 🔧 Filter Creation Process

-- The filter list was originally generated using the official AdGuard DNS filter compiler.
+- The filter list is initially generated using the official AdGuard DNS filter compiler.
-- After generation, I used shell scripting to modify and customize the filter rules for personal use.
+- After generation, shell scripts are used to clean up and customize the list.
+- Customizations include:
-- The customizations include removing specific categories like tracking, analytics, and certain domains that were flagged by default.
+  - Removing tracking, analytics, and other categories.
-- Please be aware that these changes are not official, and the filter may not work as effectively as the original.
+  - Filtering out non-existent domains using `massdns`.

+Please note: These modifications are unofficial and may reduce the effectiveness of the original filters.

 ---

 ## 🔗 How to Use with AdGuard

-To use this filter in AdGuard (e.g., AdGuard Home, AdGuard DNS), add the following URL to your custom DNS filters:
+To use this filter in AdGuard (AdGuard Home, AdGuard DNS, etc.), add the following URL to your custom DNS filter list:

 https://raw.githubusercontent.com/monsivamon/AdGuard_DNS_Filter_for_myself/master/Filters/main_filter.txt